Buffalo Wild Wings Smashed Burgers

 Avocado Bacon Burger

-Avocado Bacon Burger – Double smashed burger patties with pepper jack cheese, avocado, bacon, shredded iceberg lettuce, tomato & bacon aioli on a challah bun
+Next was the Avocado Bacon Burger, another massive burger with double-smashed burger patties, pepper jack cheese, avocado, bacon, shredded iceberg lettuce, tomato, and bacon aioli on a challah bun.

-Next was the Avocado Bacon Burger; it’s their take on the California regional burger style.
-Ed seemed particularly excited about this one.
-It scored higher points on his scale than the All-American Cheeseburger.
+It’s the Buffalo Wild Wings take on the California regional burger style.
+Ed seemed particularly excited about this one, which scored higher on his scale than the All-American Cheeseburger.

 He loves things piled up on his food, the opposite of what I like.
 Also, I wouldn’t say I like avocados, so I sat this one out.
 It sure was pretty, though.